derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/cover.jpg)

-JAWS is a network analysis toolset that works with both CPU and GPU (CUDA), using Graph Databases (Neo4j currently) to provide: A shell pipeline for gathering network packets on a given interface and understanding various shapes of the network including scatter plots, DBSCAN outlier, subgraph analysis, and directed network graphs.
+JAWS is a shell pipeline for gathering network packets and storing them in a graph database (Neo4j), with the goal of understanding various shapes of the network including scatter plots, nearest neighbor, DBSCAN outlier, subgraph analysis, and directed network graphs.

 ## Setup

 JAWS uses `pyshark` which requires tshark, which can be installed with [Wireshark](https://www.wireshark.org/).

 JAWS also uses a Neo4j graph database.
-You can run the docker container, or install and run neo4j locally using their tool, https://neo4j.com/product/developer-tools/ -- The scripts all point to the default Neo4j setup using env variables, so either way, configure:
+You can run the provided Neo4j docker container, or install and run neo4j locally using their tool: https://neo4j.com/product/developer-tools/ -- The scripts all point to the default Neo4j setup using env variables, so either way, configure:

 ### Set Environment Variables

-- `LOCAL_NEO4J_URI` (typically... bolt://localhost:7687)
+- `LOCAL_NEO4J_URI` (bolt://localhost:7687)
-- `LOCAL_NEO4J_USERNAME` (default: neo4j)
+- `LOCAL_NEO4J_USERNAME` (neo4j)
 - `LOCAL_NEO4J_PASSWORD` (you set)